r0oth3x49/udemy-dl/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

 ---

-### Before creating an issue, please do the following:

-1. **Use the GitHub issue search** &mdash; check if the issue is already reported.
-2. **Check if the issue is already fixed** &mdash; try to reproduce it using the latest `master` in the repository.
-3. Make sure, that information you are about to report is related to this repository and not the one available on ***Python's repository, PyPi***, Because this repository cannot be downloaded/installed via pip command.

 **Describe the bug**
 A clear and concise description of what the bug is.